AuScope/geomodelportal/README.md

-# Geological Models Portal
+# AuScope Geoscience Models Portal

 ### Purpose

-** You can see what it looks like here: https://geomodels.auscope.org/**
+** You can see what it looks like here: https://geomodels.auscope.org.au/**

-This project is a website that is designed to display geological models and their associated information in 3d.
+This project is a website that is designed to display geoscience models and their associated information in 3d.

 It is broadly based on these:

-1. Start Angular's template (https://github.com/start-angular/SB-Admin-BS4-Angular-5) but ported to Angular 13.
+1. Start Angular's template (https://github.com/start-angular/SB-Admin-BS4-Angular-5) but ported to Angular 17.
 This provides a basic Angular+Bootstrap website framework.

 2. [ThreeJS](https://threejs.org/) provides 3d.